ListTINAmotley/LcommaG/README.md

 transferred, bought, and sold on the Ethereum network.
 Users can also add to the original array.

-The elements in listTINAmotley below are recited in a video by Greg Smith.
+The elements in listTINAmotley are recited in a video by Greg Smith.
 Both the video and this program will be part of exhibitions at the John Michael Kohler Art Center in Sheboygan, WI, and at Susan Inglett Gallery in New York, NY.